asifnawazminhas/asifnawazminhas.github.io/_tabs/about.md

 - <a href="https://www.unesco.org/en/vulnerability-disclosure" target="_blank">Hall of Fame Unesco</a>
 - <a href="https://www.uwv.nl/en/about-this-site/vulnerability-disclosure-policy/hall-of-fame" target="_blank">Hall of Fame UWV</a>

+- I have been honoured to receive multiple letters of appreciation from organisations for responsibly disclosing vulnerabilities, contributing to the enhancement of their security posture.
 - Discovered and reported 67 CVEs, leading to improved security in widely-used open-source software.

   ## 📬 Contact Information